-Casa Moyas stands out thanks to its great location near the Alhóndiga.
+Casa Flor de Lis stands out thanks to its great location near the funicular that goes to the Papilla Monument and the Teatro Juarez.
 In this central part of town, you’ll find cute shops and restaurants.
-This listing is for a private room in someone’s home… the price is right; good for a solo traveler.

-Departamento Trasgallo caught my eye for its minimal interior with cute attention to detail and excellent location near the Alhóndiga.
-I think this booking would be good for a couple exploring central Mexico on a budget.
+Madera Accomodacion caught my eye for its upscale interior with attention to natural textures and excellent location.
+I think this booking would be good for a solo traveler who wants to be in the center of everything.

 If you haven’t used Airbnb before, sign up through my link to get a discount on your first booking ($75 or higher).